tivac/modular-css/CONTRIBUTING.md

 5. Make your changes
 6. `npm test <package>` will run just the tests for the package you're changing.
 This can help with iteration speed!

-[Travis CI](https://travis-ci.org/tivac/modular-css) will run against any PRs you post, so it's a good idea to get your local tests passing first.
+[CI](https://github.com/tivac/modular-css/actions/workflows/ci.yml) will run against any PRs you post, so it's a good idea to get your local tests passing first.

 ## Project structure